 Prerequisite: HIS 1310 and 1320.
+Three semester hours

 HISTORY 4325.
 THE AGE OF FDR: 1919-1945.

 Domestic U.S. history from the Roaring Twenties through the Great Depression, the New Deal, and World War II.
 Emphasis on cultural, political, and economic developments in the nation before and during the presidency of Franklin D. Roosevelt.
 Fall, even years.